ArnoldasMk/Kali/README.md

 ![this](Pictures/mainmenu-ss.png)

 *Note:* if you are getting crashes ( that are unrelated to game updates ) Try disabling shader precaching in your Steam Client -> Steam -> Settings -> Shader Pre-Caching.
+You will need to install this font https://mega.nz/file/omZBlaBQ#AOF2CpAuWTg2Z45zMjmD6da8_hsxZMdh8IwOEZDQ0Ns to both /usr/share/fonts/TTF and (CSGODIR)/csgo/panorama/fonts/ for the weapon icon esp to work
 ## Using the hack

 Now that MissedIT has been injected into the game, press <kbd>Insert</kbd> on your keyboard to open the hack menu (<kbd>ALT</kbd>+<kbd>I</kbd> if you are using a laptop).